What you can and cannot do now that Ontario has tightened its stay-at-home order | CBC News

 Can I enjoy a skate park or a BMX park?

-No. And you can't play frisbee golf at a such a location either.
+No. And you can't play Frisbee golf at such a location either.

 Can I have a picnic at a picnic table?